Art Supplies For On The Trail

 You require a lot less than you might think for a colorful day on the trails (or at home, when being outside is not possible)!
 I hope this video and the list of my go-to favorite art supplies helps take the guess work out of what to bring on your next adventure.

-A small sketchbook and/or more recently my new Trailbound Sketches Trail Tiles (pictured above)!
+A small sketchbook and/or our Trailbound Sketches Trail Tiles (pictured above)!

 If I were a dragon, I would not hoard gold; I would hoard paper.
 I am mostly looking for something little enough to take anywhere and durable enough to survive the trip when it comes to sketchbooks/watercolor paper products.
 I have been really impressed with my present kit; it has survived to freeze at -40f, being bounced down mountains, being plunged (with me) into rivers, getting lost in the snow, buried by scree avalanches, being carried in my mouth, and lightly being burnt.

-NOTE: I primarily paint on Hahnemuhle 100% cotton cold press paper and sketchbooks of varying degrees of weight (thickness).
-Please, however, don’t allow accessibility to the exact brand of paper or sketchbook prevent you from playing with watercolor!
+📍NOTE: I primarily paint on Hahnemuhle 100% cotton cold press paper and sketchbooks of varying degrees of weight (thickness).
+Please, however, don’t allow accessibility to the exact brand of paper or sketchbook I personally use to prevent you from playing with watercolor!
 My late grandmother Lu did virtually all of her watercolor sketching on Strathmore sketchbooks, which are readily found at most craft/art supply stores (including the craft section of Walmart in some locations).
-With that all said, you can buy Trailbound Sketches Trail Tiles from my friends at Art ToolKit!

 Travel Palettes.

-I used to think palettes had to be colossal teardrop wooden shields you carried, but modern palettes are portable enough that I rarely leave the house out without one.
+I used to think palettes had to be colossal teardrop wooden shields you carried, but modern palettes are portable enough that I rarely leave the house without one.
 It is something so simple, but having color at your fingertips is pure magic.
 My go-to travel palettes are produced by Art ToolKit.
+In fact, they still have, while supplies last a Trailbound X Art Toolkit sketcher palette!

 Watercolor Paints/Pigments: burnt sienna, burnt umber, cerulean blue, indigo, red, yellow, sap green, a nice medium purple.

-NOTE: Please don’t allow the brand of paint to prevent you from painting alongside me in any one of my online or live tutorials.
-For a limited time, we are offering what has fondly been dubbed the Unicorn Watercolor Kit for beginners.
-It’s everything you need to get started.
+📍NOTE: Please don’t allow the brand of paint to prevent you from painting alongside me in any one of my online or live tutorials.

 Paint brushes.